kindasimple/PGHTechFest/README.md

 Portable Class Library for consuming [Pittsburgh TechFest API] with sessions and speakers.

   - Web API library to easily consume json data service
+  - Windows 8 Application for displaying sessions and speakers
-  - Windows 8 project for displaying sessions and speakers
+  - Windows Phone 8 Application for displaying sessions and speakers

 Author
 -